MelissaChen15/control-vc/README.md

-# ControlVC: Zero-Shot Voice Conversion with Time-Varying Controls on Pitch and Rhythm
+# ControlVC: Zero-Shot Voice Conversion with Time-Varying Controls on Pitch and Speed
-This is the implementation of our paper: "ControlVC: Zero-Shot Voice Conversion with Time-Varying Controls on Pitch and Rhythm" by Meiying Chen and Zhiyao Duan.
+This is the implementation of our paper: "ControlVC: Zero-Shot Voice Conversion with Time-Varying Controls on Pitch and Speed" by Meiying Chen and Zhiyao Duan.
 ![image](system.jpg)